The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: Formalizing Non-Interleaving

 It turns out that in executions like \Cref{fig:maximal-noninterleaving}, Fugue might \emph{not} satisfy maximal non-interleaving.
 Indeed, the previous paragraph explained that maximal non-interleaving implies $X \prec Y$.
 But in the Fugue tree (\Cref{fig:maximal-trees}'s left side), $X$ and $Y$ are same-side siblings, hence traversed in the lexicographic order of their IDs.
 This order might be $Y \prec X$.

-We can repair this issue by changing the order of right-side siblings in the Fugue tree: when right-side siblings $X$ and $Y$ have different right origins $C \neq B$, we sort $X$ and $Y$ by the \emph{reverse} order of their right origins.
+We can repair this issue by changing the order of right-side siblings in the Fugue tree: when siblings $X$ and $Y$ have different right origins $C \neq B$, we sort $X$ and $Y$ by the \emph{reverse} order of their right origins.
 For example, in \Cref{fig:maximal-trees}'s Fugue tree, $B \prec C$, so we should order $X \prec Y$.
 That allows $Y$ to be consecutive with $B$, the leftmost right origin.
-We learned of this reverse-right-origin technique from Gentle's modified Yjs \cite{gentle_code}.
+We learned of this reverse-right-origin technique from Gentle's YjsMod \cite{gentle_code}.

 \begin{definition} \emph{FugueMax} is the replicated list algorithm that is identical to Fugue except that its tree traversal visits right-side siblings in the \emph{reverse} order of their right origins, breaking ties using the lexicographic order of their IDs. \end{definition}